Buying property in Greece

 What are the additional costs when buying property in Greece?

-In addition to the purchase price, additional costs should be taken into account, such as transfer tax, notary fees and legal guidance.
+In addition to the purchase price, further costs apply, including transfer tax, notary fees and legal fees.

-In practice, these costs are typically around 7% to 10% of the purchase price, depending on the type of property and the specific situation.
+These typically range between 7% and 10% of the purchase price, depending on the type of property and the specific situation.

 Can I get a mortgage in Greece?

-Financing is possible, but often limited to part of the property value.
+Financing is possible, but typically limited to a portion of the property value.
+Many buyers fund a significant part of the purchase themselves.

-Banks apply stricter conditions for foreign buyers, which means financing is not always straightforward.
+Banks apply stricter conditions for foreign buyers.
+Financing is not always straightforward.

 Can I rent out my property in Greece?

-Yes, rental is permitted in Greece, provided it is set up correctly.
+Yes, rental is permitted in Greece, provided it is properly set up.

-Depending on the location and type of property, rental can offer interesting opportunities.
+Depending on the location and type of property, rental can offer long-term value.

 How is property in Greece taxed in my home country?